ValooPay/doodle-board/TO-DOS_TASKS.md

 - X Sort drawings by newest posted
 - X Fix "rendered more hooks than previous render" in ManageSingleDoodle
 - X Add comments & like button to posts
-- Pagination for the posts page
+- X Pagination for the posts page (Load more, might go back and change it at some point later to work with back-end)
-- On click, zoom in on drawing/make it full size (and back to smaller size when clicking on it again)
+- X On click, zoom in on drawing/make it full size (and back to smaller size when clicking on it again)
 - Tokens or something for perpetual user login
-- Page of all users ?
-(Might do this one only if I have time to do profile pages)

 # Done, but need sprucing up:
-- Homepage
+- X Homepage
-- Post styled component (when viewing posts)
+- X Post styled component (when viewing posts)
-- "Submit post" page set up with title, comments, drawing, etc.
+- X "Submit post" page set up with title, comments, drawing, etc.
+- Create drawing page so the menu items/tools are on the sides instead of above